realKarthikNair/Code-to-md/readme.md

     git clone https://github.com/realKarthikNair/Code-to-md
     cd Code-to-md
     chmod +x code-to-md.py

+###### Usage
+The script actually has a CLI based user interface as well if you run as `./code-to-md.py` or `python3 code-to-md-py` but if you want to give the path as arguments, here is how:

     ./code-to-md.py "<code-files-path>" "<extension>" "<md-file-destination>" "<md-filename>"
     # eg ./code-to-md.py "/home/karthik/karthik/Learning-C-Lang/While loops/programs" ".c" "/home/karthik/karthik/mdtest" "code.md"